ARRICA ROSE + the ...'s

-Rose's music garnered praise from iTunes, LA Weekly, LA Record and many more.
-Her music has landed on several Best of Lists including #19 on Blurt Magazine's Top 50, Buzzbands top 100 local favorites, Sleepyhollow's (WXPN) Best 25 Songs.
-Consequence of Sound described her track “Nothing Nada Nothing” as one of the best indie-rock tracks of the year and her cover of the Bee Gee’s “Tragedy” was featured by Esquire.com as one of “the best covers of all time.”.
-Arrica Rose & the …'s have also been heard on MTV's Real World, MTV’s Road Rules, The CW's Nikita, NBC's Lipstick Jungle, and NikeWomen.com.
+Rose's music has garnered praise from Apple Music, LA Weekly, LA Record and many more.
+Her music charted on NACC College Community Radio Charts for 20 weeks - charting at #3 on the year end chill chart, and landed on several ‘Best of Lists’ including #19 on Blurt Magazine's Top 50, Buzzbands LA top 100 local favorites, Sleepyhollow's (WXPN) Best 25 Songs.
+Consequence described her track “Nothing Nada Nothing” as one of the best indie-rock tracks of the year.
+Her cover of the Bee Gee’s “Tragedy” was featured by Esquire.com as one of “the best covers of all time”.
+Arrica Rose & the …'s music has also been featured on MTV's Real World, Road Rules, The CW's Nikita, The Hills, NBC's Lipstick Jungle, Lorelei, and NikeWomen.com.

+Arrica Rose was born in Southern California’s San Fernando Valley.
+She grew up listening to big band, classic rock and folk (her parent’s record collection) as well as punk and all its post-punk related genres (her own collection).
+And she loved all equally.
+Her first band, however, was an all girl punk-rock trio she started with friends as a teenager.
 Upon graduating high school, Rose took a short hiatus from music to attend USC film school.
-While in film school though things shifted as Rose began scoring her own shorts as well as her classmates.
-After graduating college she made the decision to make music her main focus and put together the backing band that would eventually become known as The ...'s.
-She also started her own label (pOprOck records) to release her recordings and still does so today.
+While in film school she kept gravitating back to music, scoring her own shorts as well as her classmates.
+After graduating college she made the decision to make music her main focus and put together a backing band that would eventually be named the ...'s.
+She also started her own label (pOprOck records) to release her recordings.

 a few influences in no particular order: Billie Holiday, Dusty Springfield, David Bowie, Tom Waits, Mazzy Star, The Red House Painters, Simon and Garfunkel, Television, Gram Parsons, Velvet Underground, Unwound, Superchunk, Low, Ida, Harry Nilsson, Slint, Edith Piaf, Fleetwood Mac, Frank Sinatra, Neko Case, Elliott Smith, Patti Smith, Come, Flying Burrito Brothers, Glen Campbell, Iggy Pop, The Beach Boys, Lucinda Williams, Joy Division, Happy Mondays, New Order, Fugazi, Elvis Presley, Calexico, The Andrew Sisters, Big Star...